Echo (miniseries): Viewership

 Echo premiered at number one on both Disney+ and Hulu.
 Its release also led to increased viewership for Hawkeye, the first two seasons of Daredevil, and the first season of The Punisher on Disney+.
 TVision, which utilizes its TVision Power Score to evaluate CTV programming performance by factoring in viewership and engagement across over 1,000 apps and incorporating four key metrics—viewer attention time, total program time available for the season, program reach, and app reach—calculated that Echo was the top streaming series for the week of January 8.
 The streaming aggregator Reelgood, which tracks real-time data from 5 million U.S. users for original and acquired content across SVOD and AVOD services, revealed that Echo was the fifth most-streamed program during the week of January 11.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that Echo ranked as the fifth most-streamed television series from January 8—11.

 Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that Echo was the sixth most-streamed original series in the U.S. during the week of January 28.
 It later moved to tenth place during the week of February 4.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that the series was watched for 731 million minutes from January 8—14.
 Nielsen also reported that Echo attracted an audience typical of Marvel series, with two-thirds of viewers aged 35–64 and 60% male.
 Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that Echo was the most watched Marvel show on Disney+, accounting for 11.8% of total viewership, according to data compiled between December 29, 2023, and May 10, 2024.
-Luminate also calculated that Echo was watched for 1,537 billion minutes in 2024.
+Luminate also calculated that Echo was watched for 1,537 million minutes in 2024.